 Paul T. P. Wong, Ph.D., C.Psych. is Professor Emeritus of Trent University and Adjunct Professor at Saybrook University.
 He is a Fellow of APA and CPA and President of the International Network on Personal Meaning (www.meaning.ca) and the Meaning-Centered Counselling Institute.
 Editor of the International Journal of Existential Psychology and Psychotherapy, he has also edited two influential volumes on The Human Quest for Meaning.
 A prolific writer, he is one of the most cited existential and positive psychologists.
 The originator of Meaning Therapy and International Meaning Conferences, he has been invited to give keynotes and meaning therapy workshops worldwide.
 He is the recent recipient of the Carl Rogers Award from the Society for Humanistic Psychology (Div.
 32 of the APA) and a member of a research group on Virtue, Happiness, and the Meaning of Life, which is funded by a major research grant from the John Templeton Foundation.

 Currently, Dr. Paul devotes most of his time to the INPM, writing, and private practice.
 His autobiography is being published in weekly installments, which can be found here.
-Moreover, as the conference chair, he invites you to the 9th Biennial International Conference, taking place this year July 28-31, 2016 in Toronto, Ontario.
+Moreover, as the conference chair, he invites you to the 10th Biennial International Conference, taking place this year August 2-5, 2018 in Vancouver, Canada.

 Dr. Paul is a Fellow of both the American Psychological Association and the Canadian Psychological Association.
 Apart from his current editorial duties for the IJEPP and Journal of Humanistic Psychology, Dr. Paul has previously served on the editorial boards for PsychCRITIQUES, Stress Medicine, and the Canadian Journal of Behavioural Science.
 He has also served on federal government agencies, including the National Institute of Mental Health (NIMH) in Washington, DC and the National Advisory Council on Aging for the Canadian Minister of Health in Ottawa, ON.